apollographql/apollo-server/docs/source/federation/production.md

 > Each service needs a unique name, this is how you will identify the service for schema updates

 The given `endpoint` will be queried for the new schema which, if compatible with the rest of the schema, will be uploaded to `Apollo Engine`.
-At this point, any `Apollo Gateway` instances serving this graph will begin to roll over to the new schema.
+At this point, any gateways serving this graph will begin to roll over to the new schema.

 You can later modify hosted service definitions by rerunning the `apollo service:push` command with the service's name and the new URL.

+> What's the difference between `serviceURL` and `endpoint` parameters?
+The `endpoint` parameter controls the endpoint where the schema will be fetched from at composition, whereas `serviceURL` controls what URL the gateway will query at runtime.
+This is especially helpful if you have disabled introspection queries in your production services.

 // TODO: Document the integration with service:push, services under a graph, and gateway lifecycle management utilities